Rubicon Technology (NASDAQ:RBCN) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Rubicon Technology (NASDAQ:RBCN – Free Report) in a research note issued to investors on Thursday.
-The firm issued a sell rating on the semiconductor company’s stock.
+StockNews.com initiated coverage on shares of Rubicon Technology (NASDAQ:RBCN – Free Report) in a report issued on Friday.
+The brokerage issued a sell rating on the semiconductor company’s stock.

-A hedge fund recently bought a new stake in Rubicon Technology stock.
-Citadel Advisors LLC acquired a new stake in shares of Rubicon Technology, Inc. (NASDAQ:RBCN – Free Report) in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm acquired 21,412 shares of the semiconductor company’s stock, valued at approximately $46,000.
-Citadel Advisors LLC owned about 0.87% of Rubicon Technology at the end of the most recent quarter.
+An institutional investor recently bought a new position in Rubicon Technology stock.
+Citadel Advisors LLC purchased a new position in Rubicon Technology, Inc. (NASDAQ:RBCN – Free Report) during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm purchased 21,412 shares of the semiconductor company’s stock, valued at approximately $46,000.
+Citadel Advisors LLC owned 0.87% of Rubicon Technology at the end of the most recent reporting period.
+Institutional investors own 0.01% of the company’s stock.

 Rubicon Technology Company Profile